Install the Operator & CRD's into the `securecodebox-system` namespace

 helm upgrade --install wpscan oci://ghcr.io/securecodebox/helm/wpscan

-helm upgrade --install zap oci://ghcr.io/securecodebox/helm/zap
+helm upgrade --install zap-automation-framework oci://ghcr.io/securecodebox/helm/zap-automation-framework

 Install some demo targets